skale-me/skale/doc/skale-API.md

 ### Partitioning

-Dataset are divided into several partitions, so each partition can be assigned to a separate worker, and processing can occur concurently in a distributed and parallel system.
+Datasets are divided into several partitions, so each partition can be assigned to a separate worker, and processing can occur concurently in a distributed and parallel system.

-The consequence of this partitioning is that two kind of transformations
+The consequence of this partitioning is that two types of transformations
 exist:

 - *Narrow* transformations, where each partition of the parent dataset